 An SBIC (or group of SBICs under common control) may generally have outstanding debentures guaranteed by the SBA in amounts up to two times (and in certain cases, up to three times) the amount of the regulatory capital of the SBIC(s).
 Debentures guaranteed by the SBA have a maturity of ten years, require semi-annual payments of interest, do not require any principal payments prior to maturity, and, historically, were subject to certain prepayment penalties.
 Those prepayment penalties no longer apply as of September 2006.
-As of June 30, 2011, the maximum statutory limit on the dollar amount of outstanding SBA-guaranteed debentures that may be issued by a single SBIC was \$150.0 million and \$225.0 million for a group of SBICs under common control.
-As of June 30, 2011, Triangle SBIC has issued \$150.0 million of SBA guaranteed debentures.
-As of June 30, 2011, Triangle SBIC II has issued \$75.0 million in face amount of SBA guaranteed debentures.
+As of March 31, 2011, the maximum statutory limit on the dollar amount of outstanding SBA-guaranteed debentures that may be issued by a single SBIC was \$150.0 million and \$225.0 million for a group of SBICs under common control.
+As of March 31, 2011, Triangle SBIC has issued \$140.5 million of SBA guaranteed debentures and has the current capacity to issue up to the statutory maximum of \$150.0 million, subject to SBA approval.
+As of March 31, 2011, Triangle SBIC II has issued \$75.0 million in face amount of SBA guaranteed debentures.
 If an SBIC invests in smaller concerns located in low-income geographic areas, these limits can be increased.
-The weighted average interest rate for all SBA guaranteed debentures as of June 30, 2011 was 4.64%.
-The weighted average interest rate of 4.97% and \$19.1 million of unpooled SBA-guaranteed debentures with a weighted average fixed interest rate of 4.97% and \$19.1 million of unpooled SBA-guaranteed debentures with a weighted average interest rate of 1.17%.
+The weighted average interest rate for all SBA guaranteed debentures as of March 31, 2011 included \$205.0 million of pooled SBA-guaranteed debentures with a weighted average fixed interest rate of 4.97% and \$9.6 million of unpooled SBA-guaranteed debentures with a weighted average interest rate of 1.29%.